pvienneau/veem-interview-react-stopwatch/README.md

 - Based on the button, its coloring will be different.
 You can use the SCSS color variables for this.
 - Don't forget to include a hover state and disabled state to each button

-2. **State Management** Now that we are rendering buttons, let's tie those into our Stopwatch component and handle user interactions and state management.
+2. **Basic State Management** Now that we are rendering buttons, let's tie those into our Stopwatch component and handle user interactions and state management.
 The following behaviours should be accounted for:
 - When I click on the **play** button, the timer should start incrementing.
 This should also turn the **play** button into a **stop** button.
 - When I click on the **stop** button, the timer should stop running and the time should reset itself.
 - When I click on the **pause** button, the time should stop running but the time should remain.
 Clicking on the **play** button again should continue incrementing the timer.